Review and sign transactions from a single secure screen with Ledger Flex™

 Formerly known as Hiro, Leather was originally released in December 2018.
 Leather is essentially a non-custodial software (hot) wallet for BTC and alternative Bitcoin assets.

-Today, it’s probably the most popular crypto wallet for managing alternative Bitcoin assets such as Ordinals, BRC-20 tokens, and stamps.
+Leather is a popular software wallet for managing alternative Bitcoin assets such as Ordinals, BRC-20 tokens, and Stamps.
 But of course, you can also use Leather to deposit, view, create, trade, and transfer assets on the Bitcoin mainnet.
 It also supports Bitcoin layer 2 chain Stacks, with support for the Lightning network coming soon.

-Beyond these core use cases, Leather also has another important feature: support for Ledger hardware wallets!
-In short, Leather connects with Ledger devices giving you the best of both worlds: the security of a hardware wallet and the convenience of a software wallet
+Beyond these core use cases, the Leather Bitcoin wallet also has another important feature: support for Ledger hardware wallets!
+In short, Leather connects with Ledger devices giving you the best of both worlds: the security of a hardware wallet and the convenience of a software Bitcoin wallet.

 Leather Wallet Review